milanvarady/CHashTable/docs/specification.md

 - When inserting first we check if the key exists.
 If so the existing entry is updated.
 Otherwise the new entry is prepended to the head of the list.
 - The deletion function should return whether it was able to delete the data entry.
-- The get method returns a pointer to the entry or `NULL` if it wasn't found.
+- The get method returns a pointer to the entry or `nullptr` if it wasn't found.
 - The hash table should be able to completely free itself from memory.
 Including all linked list nodes, and the buckets array.

 ### Iteration